 Intro

 I don’t know exactly when.
 But, I have a dream to shift my career from a web developer into web browser engineer.
-I would like to make it happen soon.
+I wish I could make it happen in a distant future.
 At the time this post is published, there are popular browser engines in this world:

 - WebKit for Safari